 Will I Still Need Migraine Treatments?

 Whether you can identify migraine triggers or not (remember, migraine doesn’t necessarily require a trigger), you will still have occasional migraines that break through regardless.
 Therefore, you should still be armed with an abortive treatment option.
-Abortive options include NSAIDs, ergots, triptans, neuromodulatory devices, the ditans (Reyvow (Lasmiditan)) and the gepants (Ubrelvy (Ubrogepant) and Nurtec ODT (Rimegepant)).
+Abortive options include NSAIDs, ergots, triptans, neuromodulatory devices, the ditans (Reyvow (Lasmiditan)) and the gepants (Ubrelvy (Ubrogepant), Nurtec ODT (Rimegepant), and Zavspret (Zavegepant)).

 IF YOU HAVE HEADACHE, MIGRAINE, OR FACIAL PAIN AND ARE LOOKING FOR ANSWERS ON ANYTHING RELATED TO IT, A HEADACHE SPECIALIST IS HERE TO HELP, FOR FREE!